ch4rniauski/Sokoban/README.md

   ![image](https://github.com/ch4rniauski/Sokoban/blob/main/CourseWork3rdHalfYear/Screenshots/Play%20Mode.jpg?raw=true)

-4. **Create new level:** To create a new level you have to click at `Создание уровня` button.
+4. **Create a new level:** To create a new level you have to click at `Создание уровня` button.
 Then you will see almost empty windows.

   ![image](https://github.com/ch4rniauski/Sokoban/blob/main/CourseWork3rdHalfYear/Screenshots/Create%20new%20level.jpg?raw=true)